Sam291111/maison-etudiant-scraper/README.md

+ENTIRELY AI GENERATED - CODE MAY NOT WORK IN (NEAR)FUTURE

 # Accommodation Scrapers

 This project now has four source scrapers plus a combined listing store and a small web dashboard layer.